-Are you looking to get a lower interest rate and shrink the monthly payment on your car loan?
+Are you looking to get a lower interest rate and shrink the monthly payment on your car loan in 2022?

 With the right game plan, refinancing your auto loan can help you accomplish both at the same time.

 The term “refinance” can conjure thoughts of an overwhelming process, but refinancing your car is much less complicated than refinancing your home.
 There generally are no fees, and the loan itself can be processed much faster.

 And the best part: You’re likely to see financial benefits from refinancing your auto almost immediately.

 In this article, I provide a step-by-step guide to help you through the process of refinancing your vehicle from beginning to end.

 Step 0: Make Sure You Actually Need a New Auto Loan